dpa99c/cordova-check-plugins/README.md

 Calling `cordova-check-plugins --unconstrain-versions` will ignore the specified local version, so in the example above, all cases would return `2.0.0`.

 Note that this only option affects plugins whose source is npm.
-It will have no effect on plugins installed directly from git repos.
+It will have no effect on plugins installed directly from github repos.
-This is because it's not possible to distinguish if git URLs contain a branch or a tag reference.
+This is because it's not possible to distinguish if github URLs contain a branch or a tag reference.
 Both are specified using `#`.
 So it's not possible to distinguish a tag URL (e.g. `http://github.com/some/repo#r1.2.3`) from a branch URL (e.g. `http://github.com/some/repo#some_branch`).